Is your child’s increased junk food consumption causing you stress?

 - When this is not possible I look for whole food options where ever I can find them.
 India is blessed with some amazing tropical fruit produce and vendors are usually at the corner of any street you are in, eg, the humble nariyal paani wala, fruit vendors, or singdana vendors.
 When at a mall I try and find well-cooked foods (to avoid contamination) like idlis, dosas or a restaurant with good hygiene standards.

 - When eating dinner outside we usually skip dessert.
-Just removing desserts from our eating out plans helps reduce one more calorie dense food that is also addictive in nature.
-Since such a preset pattern (appetizers, mains, and desserts) to dining out does not exist in our routine, our child is not sitting there waiting for dessert.
-I know this tip may not be suitable for many families, but definitely worth a try if you are interested in reducing sugar consumption.
+This tip may not work for many families, but definitely worth a try if you are interested in reducing overall sugar consumption.

-- Now as he grows older and is curious about other options at the party I offer him a filling snack that is healthy and nutritious before we leave for the party and then just let him have a choice at the party.
+- As he grows older and is curious about other options at the party we focus on creating awareness about different foods, how they are grown and made.
 I want him to feel like a part of the socializing and not demonize certain foods.
-Most times since he has already eaten beforehand he manages a little bit more at the party, and other times if he wants more I let it pass.
-Its an important part of learning how to eat intuitively and he will learn to self regulate treat foods on his own in time.
+It is important that he learns how to eat intuitively and has knowledge about the food he eats.
+He will learn to self regulate on his own in time.

 - We make our own treat foods at home.
 There are times when he sees his favorite character from a book or some friend eat an ice lolly, chocolate or cake and will request us to buy him that food.
 If its something I can replicate at home I first give it a go and make him his desired cookie or cake.
-At other times we set a date and go out and have some fun and enjoy whatever it is he wants.
+At other times we set a date and go out and enjoy whatever it is he wants.
 The key here is to find a good quality product.
 Nowadays there are many brands that use quality ingredients and minimal additives, all you need to do is a little research.
 Look for ice creams made using whole milk and not vegetable oils, chocolate brands using less sugar, cake, and pastries made using good quality chocolate and other ingredients.
-Skip the commercial junk and look for quality treat foods.
+Skip the commercial junk foods if possible.

 - Use deferring as a tool to avoid bringing back junk food from a shopping trip.
 Let us say you are at a store and your child spots a candy bar.
 You know this is not the time of day for him to be eating a candy bar.
 But your child has started to make repeated requests, get down to his level and say: “I wish I could buy some candy right now, how about I write it on my list for next time.”
 And the next time you are there, buy it.
 If the child has forgotten all about it, then great!
 This trick works well for 2-4-year-olds.